 Menu Description: "Vanilla ice cream between two pieces of devil's food cake.
 Served with hot fudge, creamy topping and a cherry."

 One of Shoney's signature dessert items is this Hot Fudge Cake, a dessert worshipped by all who taste it.
 To make construction of this treat simple, the recipe calls for a prepackaged devil's food cake mix found in any supermarket baking aisle.
 Try to find vanilla ice cream in a box, so that the ice cream can be more easily sliced to fit on the cake.
 Leftovers can be frozen and served up to several weeks later.
+Read on to make Shoney's Hot Fudge Cake recipe at home.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.